bebert64/nix-configs/cheat-sheet.md

 - Might need to add this computer to general ssh config and add other keys
   <br />

-# Pacman / Yay

-## List all packages installed by user

-pacman/yay -Qqe

-## Remove a package and all its unused dependencies

-pacman/yay -Rns

 # Various

 ## Screen